Rambam Health Care Campus: History

 The new hospital had departments in internal medicine, surgery, obstetrics/gynecology, psychiatry, and clinics for venereal diseases and active tuberculosis.
 The December 23, 1938 edition of the Palestine Post wrote: "High Commissioner opens new government hospital in Haifa: Describes it as 'the finest medical institution in the Middle East.'"
-Its first director was Dr. John Herbert Thompson.
+Its first director was John Herbert Thompson.

 In 1968, the Meyer Children's Hospital was established.
 It was the only children's hospital dedicated exclusively to pediatric medicine (children ages 0–16) in northern Israel, located on Rambam Health Care Campus.
 To accommodate the increasing number of pediatric patients, as of June 2014, the pediatric departments are now transferring to the new Ruth Rappaport Children's Hospital.

 In 2012, the hospital banned the sale of tobacco products in shops, kiosks and vending machines on its campus.

 In 2013, Rambam physicians performed the first ablation of the brain in a patient with essential tremor (ET) employing MRI-guided ultrasound instead of surgery.

 In May, 2016, Rambam Health Care Campus was part of a group (IBM, Medtronic, Pitango, and Rambam) that won a grant from the Israeli government to open a digital medicine incubator.
 The new incubator, MindUp, is the first to be based in Haifa, and recently accepted its first start-up company.

 Also in 2016, Rambam Health Care Campus became the first installation site in the world for a hybrid nuclear imaging scanner.

 Directors

-Following is a list of the Directors for Rambam Health Care Campus:
+Following is a list of the directors for Rambam Health Care Campus: